Periodic Tasks

 The user has no influence on periodic tasks, but the periodic tasks in return influence the user experience.

-Get logs and status from Docker container
+Get status from Docker container

 Runs every 30 seconds.